WagleTanvi/Tunelyze/README.md

 # Tunelyze
 <img src=assets/SplashIcon.png width=100 />
 <i>Analyze the Tune!
-Tunelyze is a mobile application build with React Native and leveraging the Spotify API to have users guess a song after listening to a brief clip.</i>
+Tunelyze is a mobile application built with React Native and leveraging the Spotify API to have users guess a song after listening to a brief clip.</i>

 ## What it looks like